xan1242/xnfstpktool/README.md

 - A lot of cleanup.
 String operations are attrocious, beware of wolves in the code!
 - Multiple decompression types - only tested with PRECOMPVINYLS so far, seems to have worked!
 - Code refactoring and splitting
+- Make texture resizing easier
+- Add other games (other versions of the TPK chunk)